ssoelvsten/insecure-select/demo/README.md

 - `echo.safe`: Is a secure reference implementation that does not leak any information across channels due to a misuse of `select`.

+- `echo.first-served`: An echo server, that in each round (2s) only replies to the first connection with content.
+Effectively, a *starvation* of a later connection provides a side-channel.
+This lifts the `empty.socket` demo into an echo server.

 - `echo.throttle`: An echo server, that in each (1s) round only responds with 16 bytes greedily favouring the earliest connected clients.
 This lifts the `secret.2` example into an echo server.